Humanitarian impact of the war in Donbas: War crimes

-Russia's controlled extremists with bayonet-equipped automatic rifles in the city of Donetsk paraded captured Ukrainian soldiers through the streets on 24 August, the Independence Day of Ukraine.
+Separatists with bayonet-equipped automatic rifles in the city of Donetsk paraded captured Ukrainian soldiers through the streets on 24 August, the Independence Day of Ukraine.
 During the parade, Russian nationalistic songs were played from loudspeakers, and members of the crowd jeered at the prisoners with epithets like "fascist".
 Street cleaning machines followed the protesters, "cleansing" the ground they were paraded on.
 Human Rights Watch said that this was in clear violation of the common article 3 of the Geneva Conventions.
 The article forbids "outrages upon personal dignity, in particular humiliating and degrading treatment".
 They further said that the parade "may be considered a war crime".
 In response, DPR Prime Minister Aleksandr Zakharchenko stated: "We did nothing against international law.
 The prisoners were not undressed or starved.
 Show me a single international law which prohibits parading prisoners."
 In a press-conference on 25 August, Russian Foreign Minister Sergei Lavrov said he "did not see anything close to abuse" at the parade.
-On the following day, the Russia's controlled extremists tied a woman accused of being a spy to a lamppost.
+On the following day, the separatists tied a woman accused of being a spy to a lamppost.
 They wrapped her in a Ukrainian flag, and had passers-by spit her, slap her, and throw tomatoes at her.
 She was later identified as Iryna Dovhan.

 Amnesty International released a report that documented war crimes committed by pro-government paramilitary territorial defence battalions on 8 September.
 The report focused on the Aidar Battalion, which operates in the northern part of Luhansk Oblast.
 Amnesty International Secretary General Salil Shetty, met with Ukrainian prime minister Arseniy Yatsenyuk on the same day, and urged him and his government to bring the territorial defence battalions "under effective lines of command and control, to promptly investigate all allegations of abuses and to hold those responsible to account".
 He said that the Ukrainian government should not "replicate the lawlessness and abuses that have prevailed in areas previously held by separatists", and that "the failure to stop abuses and possible war crimes by volunteer battalions risks significantly aggravating tensions in the east of the country and undermining the proclaimed intentions of the new Ukrainian authorities to strengthen and uphold the rule of law more broadly".

 In late September, DPR forces found several unmarked graves in a coal mine near the village of Nyzhnia Krynka.
-They said that the graves contained the bodies of both DPR Russia's controlled extremists and civilians.
+They said that the graves contained the bodies of both DPR separatists and civilians.
 OSCE monitors who went to the grave site said that they saw two dirt mounds, each containing two bodies.
 On the side of a road in the village, OSCE monitors reported that they saw a mound of dirt that "resembled a grave", had "a stick with a plaque" that said "died for Putin's lies", and which also listed the names of five people.